nativewind/nativewind/README.md

     plugins: ["tailwindcss-react-native/babel"],
   };
   ```

+  The babel plugin will covert components with a `className` attribute into a `StyledComponent`.
+Please see [Babel Options](#babel-options) to configure the transform.

   <hr />
 </details>

 <details>
   <summary>Without babel</summary>
   <hr />
   Without babel, the tailwindcss styles will need to be compiled via the `tailwindcss-react-native` command-line tool.
-This watches your codebase and produces an `tailwindcss-react-native-output.js` which needs to be imported into your application.
+This tool wraps the `tailwindcss` CLI and writes a `tailwindcss-react-native-output.js` which will need to be imported into your application.

-  How your run `tailwindcss-react-native` is up to you, but we recommend using [`concurrently`](https://www.npmjs.com/package/concurrently) to run the process in parallel (eg. `"start": "concurrently \"tailwindcss-react-native native\" \"expo start\""`)
+  How your run `tailwindcss-react-native` is up to you, but we recommend using [`concurrently`](https://www.npmjs.com/package/concurrently) to run the process in parallel (eg. `"start": "concurrently \"tailwindcss-react-native native --platform native --watch\" \"expo start\""`)

-  You can read the [CLI docs](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/cli.md) for all available options.
+  The babel plugin will covert components with a `className` attribute into a `StyledComponent`.
+Please see [Babel Options](#babel-options) to configure the transform.

   Once you have the generated file, you will need to update your `TailwindProvider`